Charles Jauncey, Baron Jauncey of Tullichettle: Judicial career

 He became a Senator of the College of Justice in Scotland in 1979, taking the judicial courtesy title Lord Jauncey.
 Amongst other cases, he sat in two particularly long-running cases: McColl v.
 Strathclyde Regional Council [1983] SC 225, a 203-day hearing contesting the mandatory fluoridation of the water supply in Glasgow, and Santa Fe v.
 Heerama, a patent infringement case relating to semi-submersible drilling platforms in the North Sea which settled after 191 days in court.
 He held this post until 1988, when he became a Lord of Appeal in Ordinary.
 He was appointed to the Privy Council and was created a life peer with the title Baron Jauncey of Tullichettle, of Comrie in the District of Perth and Kinross.
 He also sat on the Judicial Committee of the Privy Council.
 He retired in 1996, but the Queen appointed him a special commissioner and arbitrator in 1998 to determine a dispute between the Dean of Westminster Abbey and its dismissed organist, Dr Martin Neary and Mrs Neary.
 He was chairman of the House of Lords Committee in 2001-2 that investigated the crash of the RAF Chinook helicopter ZD576 in the Mull of Kintyre in 1994 that killed all 29 on board.
 He continued to be active in the House of Lords after his retirement, until a stroke in November 2004.
 He twice caught MRSA while recuperating at Perth Royal Infirmary.

 Outside the law, Jauncey became a member of the Royal Company of Archers in 1951.
 His interest in genealogy led to his appointment as Kintyre Pursuivant of Arms from 1955 to 1971.
 He was also a member of the Historic Buildings Council for Scotland from 1972 to 1992 and he was chairman of the influential Edinburgh conservation body the Cockburn Association from 1975 to 1978.
 He enjoyed fishing in the rivers of Perthsire.
 He lived in Tullichettle, near Comrie in Perthshire, for 60 years, and was a member of his local Episcopal church.
 He died in Comrie.

 Personal life

 He married three times.
 He first married Jean Cunninghame Graham, daughter of Admiral Sir Angus Cunninghame Graham, in 1948.
 They had two sons, Jamie and Simon, and a daughter, Arabella.
 After their divorce in 1969, he married Elizabeth Ballingal, widow of Major John Ballingal, in 1973.
 After a second divorce in 1977, he married a third time, to Camilla Cathcart, daughter of Lieutenant-Colonel Charles Cathcart, later that year.
 They had one daughter, Cressida.

+In popular culture

+In the 2021 mini-series A Very British Scandal, Jauncey was played by Richard Goulding.